 - Learn more about users’ experience living with pets.

 Secondary Research: I conducted research to learn about national and local animal shelters and associations.
 As non-profits, many are focused on education and collecting donations.
 In terms of their sites, they all seemed focused on curating a personal connection between the user and the pets.

-Primary: I conducted one-on-one user interviews over Zoom with five participants with the following characteristics:29-33 years old, female, pet owners.
+Primary Research: I conducted one-on-one user interviews over Zoom with five participants with the following characteristics: 29-33 years old, female, pet owners.
 I asked questions based on the process of getting their pets as well as their experiences as owners.
 I created an empathy map in order to synthesize my findings.

 Challenges and takeaways: In terms of primary research, many participants didn’t utilize websites very much during the pet adoption process, so I didn’t get a lot of insight into that particular experience.
 However, I was able to focus on the emotional experiences that were important to them in order to define the central user experience of my site.
 I also found that some of my questions were a bit repetitive, so going forward I want to fine turn these to make sure each elicits new information.